Russia detains U.S. citizen in Moscow for suspected spying

 Earlier this month Russian national Maria Butina pleaded guilty in a U.S. court to a conspiracy charge in a deal with prosecutors, and admitted to working with a top Russian official to infiltrate American conservative activist groups and politicians as an agent for Moscow.

-Russia has denied interfering in the election.
-Trump has denied colluding with Moscow.

-Russia’s relations with the United States plummeted when Moscow annexed the Crimean peninsula from Ukraine in 2014 and Washington and Western allies have imposed a broad range of sanctions on Russian officials, companies and banks.

-Reporting by Gabrielle Tétrault-Farber in Moscow and Will Dunham in Washington; Editing by Richard Balmforth, William Maclean
+Additional reporting by Lesley Wroughton and Will Dunham in Washington; Editing by Richard Balmforth